 If you think you might have celiac disease or gluten intolerance, talk to your doctor.

-If you want to start on a gluten-free diet now to start feeling better, start here:
+If you want to start on a gluten-free diet now to start feeling better, I have good news for you!

 CHEAT SHEET: foods to avoid with gluten intolerance